R2U2/r2u2/monitors/rust/r2u2_cli/README.md

 0:11,F
 ```

-# Examples Specifications and Traces
+# Examples, Specifications, and Traces

 Example specifications and traces can be found on our [github page](https://github.com/R2U2/r2u2/tree/rust-develop).